 They might be interrupted by a billboard on their journey to work, by an unsolicited email in the office, and then by a sales call at the weekend.

-People don’t want this anymore.
-For example, more than a fifth of internet users in the UK now use ad-blocking software, according to this 2016 survey.
+"According to a 2016 survey, more than a fifth of internet users in the UK now use ad-blocking software."

 Inbound rejects this constant interruption and takes the opposite approach.
 Inbound marketing efforts are only seen by those to whom they're relevant, and the marketing focuses on providing useful information.